 The trip to get to Sausalito would be worth the trip, too, whether you take the ferry or drive across the Golden Gate Bridge.

 Once you get to Sausalito, you'll find a small town of only 7,500 residents, whose homes cling to a steep, wooded hillside above shoreline tidal flats.

 Why Should You Go?
 Will You Like Sausalito?

-It's a quiet, charming town that some say reminds them of the Mediterranean.
-Not only does this mean a reprieve from the hustle and bustle of city noise, but it also means you can leave your cool SF weather jacket at home and soak up the sun in a slightly warmer climate, just in San Francisco's backyard.
+Sausalito is a quiet, charming town that some say reminds them of the Mediterranean.
+Not only does it provide a break from the hustle and bustle of San Francisco, but it also you can also leave your cool SF weather jacket at home and soak up the sun in a slightly warmer climate, just in San Francisco's backyard.

 Four Things to Do in Sausalito, California

 To get a different point of view, take a walk north along the waterfront, past the yacht harbor.
-Along the way, you'll find the Bay Model, a three-dimensional hydraulic model of San Francisco and the Delta that covers more than 1.5 acres.
+It's one of the few ungated marinas in the Bay Area, where you can walk close to the boats if you want.
+About a mile north of the ferry terminal, you'll find the Bay Model, a three-dimensional hydraulic model of San Francisco and the Delta that covers more than 1.5 acres.